Assistance Tools for the National Emission Standards for Hazardous Air Pollutants

 The National Emission Standards for Hazardous Air Pollutants (NESHAP) rules list the specific requirements that facilities must follow to accomplish these reductions.
 These rules may apply to both major and area sources.

 - Your facility is a major source if it emits or has the potential to emit 10 tons or more per year (tpy) of a single HAP listed in the Clean Air Act, or 25 tons or more per year of a combination of those HAPs.
-The potential to emit is the total air contaminants emitted if you were to operate 24 hours a day, 365 days per year.
+Potential to emit is defined in Title 30 Texas Administrative Code (30 TAC) Chapter 122 as the maximum capacity of a stationary source to emit any air pollutant under its physical and operational design or configuration.

 - Your facility is an area source if it is not a major source.

-Here is a list of various recent NESHAP rules.
+Here is a list of some common NESHAP Rules.
 Find tools to assist you in complying with these requirements by clicking on the links.

 - Subpart MMMM: Surface Coating of Miscellaneous Metal Parts and Products